unsignedzero/PreZen/README.md

 # Version/Changelog #

-* Goal, apply the generator to all slides
+* Reorder the definitions of the generator model

+## 0.6.0.0 Beta 7 [05-17-2013] #
+### Generator Branch #

+* Removed unused style tag in index.html
+* Added missing Create date for PreZenSettings.js, PreZenTestCode.js and
+  main.js
-* Planning on removing drawTextGenerator and making bulletTextPosGenerator the new drawTextGenerator
+* Renamed bulletTextPosGenerator to drawTextGenerator and removed the old definition
+* Cleaned up visual/miscellaneous issues spotted on final run
+* Converted the last part of the slides to use generators All slides now use the new generator model
 * Updated KineticJS library to version 4.5.1
   (no issues on Chrome or Firefox just yet)
 * Shrunk font size for a few slides